-Capital assets, which include construction in progress and infrastructure, are reported in the applicable governmental activities column.
+Capital assets, which include buildings and improvements and infrastructure, are reported in the applicable governmental activities column.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
 The valuation basis for all assets is historical cost.